trevp/tlslite/README.md

 ===========

 0.6.0 - WIP
+ - abitlity to perform reverse lookups on many of the TLS type enumerations
+ - added ECDHE_RSA key exchange together with associated ciphersuites
+ - refactor key exchange code to remove duplication and make adding new methods easier
+ - add support for all hashes for ServerKeyExchange and CertificateVerify messages in TLS 1.2
  - mark library as compatible with Python 3.5 (it was previously, but now it is verified with Continous Integration)
  - small cleanups and more documentation